leonantivo/Optimizing-Logistic-Regression-Using-Adaptive-Feature-Scaling-and-Per-Group-Regularization/readme.md

     ```bash
     python optimized_logistic_regression.py
     ```

-These results demonstrate the effectiveness of the AFS and PGR approach on the breast cancer dataset, showcasing a high-performing and well-generalized model.

 ### Contributing

 We welcome contributions to this project.
 Feel free to open an issue or submit a pull request for improvements, bug fixes, or new features.